My first club is VFDB in Neustadt a.d. Weinstraße: DOK Z22.

 This is my Fuchs-Circuit for 40m, 20m, 15m and 10m.
 The radiator has a length of 20m, so you´ll find the voltage maximum at these four bands at its ends.

 The transformer has a gear ratio of 1:64 (2:16 turns) to transform the antennas resistace from aprox.
 3200Ω down to 50Ω.
 The secondary coil has an inductance of 2µH and the capacitor a capacity range from 10pF up to 270pF.
 This makes possible to tune the circuit from 6.8 MHz up to 29MHz by driving the motor via remote from my shack.

 As counterpoise I connected four shortened quater wave radials.
 The 0.05λ version of AA5TB didn´t work adequate on 40m.

 And another Fuchs-Circuit for 80m monoband.
 It feeds a 32m long antenna from the end.
 The radiator is extendet by two coils of each 25µH like a very normal dipole.

 The transformer has aggain a gear ratio of 1:64 (2:16 turns) and a secondary inductance of 15µH.
 The capacitor uses a capacity between 110pF and 150pF to tune the circuit over the complete 80m.

 The SWR at both circuits is typicaly less than 1:1,3.
 Maximum input power is 750W PEP.

-Now this transformer was leftover.
-So I decited to use it for 12m and 17m as a sloper with a trap.
+Now I decited build a new one and use it for 12m and 17m as a sloper with a trap.
 Tinkering the coax-trap was no problem and the transformer plays on this two bands, he rather wasn´t desinged for, without any problems.

 The Holiday Shack on the Island of Rügen in the Baltic Sea